rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	myPrinter.printRawString('This is a test print');

 	// Example of sending a Zebra CPCL Command
-	// changing from linemode to ZPL mode myPrinter.printRawString('!
+	// changing from line mode to ZPL mode myPrinter.printRawString('!
 U1 setvar "device.languages" "ZPL"\r\n');

 ### Sending a Series of Commands